A NSW Government website

 EnergyCo prepared a comprehensive Environmental Impact Statement (EIS) which assessed the impacts of the WSB project on the environment and surrounding communities.
 As part of the preparation of the EIS, EnergyCo consulted with a range of stakeholders, including residents in the surrounding community.

-Following the consultation period and after review of submissions, the NSW Government granted planning approval for the construction and operation of the Waratah Super Battery Project on 23 February 2023.
+The EIS was publicly exhibited between 11 November and 8 December 2022.
+Following the consultation period and after review of submissions, the NSW Government granted planning approval for the construction and operation of the Waratah Super Battery project on 23 February 2023.
+A copy of the Waratah Super Battery project EIS determination is available on the Department of Planning Housing and Infrastructure’s (DPHI) major projects website.

 Approved management plans and strategies